Logo

 Assessment Plan

-Assessment refers to a process of (1) defining student learning outcomes for a course or degree program, (2) measuring whether students are achieving the identified learning outcomes, (3) analyzing the results, and (4) determining how to use the results to make changes in teaching or the curriculum to improve student learning.
-This assessment plan articulates a process for ongoing assessment of Albany Law School’s learning outcomes for each degree program beginning in academic year 2016-2017.
+Assessment refers to a process of (1) defining student learning outcomes for a course or degree program, (2) measuring the extent to which students are achieving the identified learning outcomes, (3) analyzing the results, and (4) suggesting ways to make changes in the curriculum to improve student learning.
+This assessment plan articulates a process for ongoing assessment of Albany Law School’s learning outcomes for each degree program.

 In Fall 2016 and in Spring 2017, a syllabus from each course taught was collected and an analysis conducted to identify which of the learning outcomes were covered in which courses.
 Every course in the law school’s curriculum is designed to achieve some, but not necessarily all, of the student learning outcomes set out above.
-The results will be made available on our assessment website.
 The Curriculum Map identifies where each of our learning outcomes is being covered in our required, core, and elective curriculum.
+The Curriculum Map was last updated in 2022 and is provided below.

 The Assessment Committee will play the leading role in coordinating our institutional assessment activities, as per the following:

-1. During each year, Albany Law School will assess one to two learning outcomes using a combination of direct and indirect measures in accordance with the timeline set forth in the chart below.
+During each year, Albany Law School will assess two or more learning outcomes using a combination of direct and indirect measures in accordance with the timeline, such as that set forth in the chart below.

-4. After gathering the data for each outcome, the Assessment Committee will analyze the data and report its findings to the Associate Dean for Academic Affairs and the Academic Affairs Committee.
+During the following academic year, the committee will gather data for each outcome, the Assessment Committee will analyze the data and report its findings to the Dean & and the Associate Dean for Academic Affairs.

-7. At the last faculty meeting of the academic year, the Assessment Committee will deliver an annual report on assessment to the Faculty.
+At the end of every two academic years, the Assessment Committee will deliver an biennial report on assessment to the Dean, representing a full assessment cycle for all programs.

-In the spring before each annual cycle, the Assessment Committee will create a plan for assessment of the Program outcomes identified for the following year.
+At the beginning of each assessment cycle, the Assessment Committee will create a plan for assessment of the program outcomes identified for the following year.
 The plan will identify what data will be collected and how the Committee will gather and analyze the data.
 For each learning outcome that is assessed, the Assessment Committee must use at least two measures, at least one of which is “direct,” and compare the results.
-(See examples below)

 Assessment data will be analyzed and reported in an aggregated fashion.
 Identifiable student and faculty information will be redacted.
-The Assessment Committee will keep minutes and document findings.
-The Assessment Committee is responsible for following up on recommendations made year-to-year.
+The Assessment Committee will document findings.
 In addition, in accordance with ABA Standard 315, the Assessment Committee is charged with conducting an ongoing evaluation of the assessment process itself.
-It will report, on at least an annual basis, progress under this plan, recommending changes to the learning outcomes or assessment process.
+Below is a copy of the 2023-2015 assessment timetable and the last two biennial reports from the Committee.

 New York State Skills Competency Requirements